 Be sure to know your limits and look out for any potential flare-ups this holiday season.
 Hopefully these are just some of the fun activities that you can look forward to this season.
 All of us at the Lung Institute want to wish you and yours a wonderful holiday season and a New Year filled with peace and happy times with loved ones!
 Happy Holidays!

-If you or someone you know is suffering from a chronic lung disease, stem cell therapy may be the right option for you.
+If you or someone you know is suffering from a chronic lung disease, cellular therapy may be the right option for you.
 If you or a loved one is ready to live a less stressful life, contact the Lung Institute today or call (800) 729-3065 for a free consultation.